jcouv/roslyn/docs/features/tuples-language-option.md

 **Other dimensions**

 1. Whether all existing contexts that allow declaring new variables should also allow deconstruction of tuples into new variables.
+(I'm assuming yes)
+2. Whether deconstruction for `System.ValueTuple` and `System.Tuple` involves a call to `Deconstruct`.
+(I'm assuming yes)

 **Implications**